Are You Curious About Australian Volunteerism?

 - Volunteers are almost twice as likely to donate to charity as non-volunteers.

 - While 43% assist with fundraising, 87% also support their causes directly with personal cash donations.
-In addition, half of volunteers say that volunteering inspires them to give a larger donation.
+In addition, half of the volunteers say that volunteering inspires them to give a larger donation.

 One US study anticipates there may be 8 trillion dollars in donations from baby boomers over the next two decades.